 Optimal Lodging on the Rio Simpson

 Situated directly on the banks of the Rio Simpson on the outskirts of the historic city of Coyhaique, Cinco Rios Lodge offers one of the most premier locations for anglers looking for overall diversity in water types and landscapes.
 Anglers are transported daily by four-wheel-drive vehicles to rivers and streams on trips that range from 30 minutes to slightly over an hour.
-The Lodge fishes numerous public waters including the Simpson, La Paloma, Mañihuales, Aysen, Megote, Guillermo and De Leon, as well as a number of private rivers and streams that are fished exclusively by Cinco Rios clients.
+The Lodge fishes numerous public waters including the Simpson, La Paloma, Mañihuales, Aysen, Megote, Guillermo, and De Leon, as well as a number of private rivers and streams that are fished exclusively by Cinco Rios clients.

 Cinco Rios features a large, Main Lodge with six private and spacious rooms.
 All of the rooms feature two beds, a large private bathroom, climate control system, and an outdoor deck area with an amazing view of the Simpson River canyon and nearby mountains.
-There are outdoor locker and closet areas for each guest, where you can hang waders and secure rods, boots and other gear after each day on the water.
+There are outdoor lockers and closet areas for each guest, where you can hang waders and secure rods, boots, and other gear after each day on the water.
 The large common areas of the Lodge include a comfortable living room area with a large fireplace, a dining room and bar area, an upstairs television and lounge area, a downstairs tackle and gift shop, and a meeting and conference area.
 The Lodge is located on the edge of the Patagonian city of Coyhaique, the capital city of the Aysén Region.
 Coyhaique is similar in many ways to Bozeman, Montana.

 Food and Beverages

 The kitchen at Cinco Rios Lodge prides itself on using the best ingredients from throughout the region, including range-fed beef, wild morels (from Estancia del Zorro), fresh herbs from the Lodge’s own gardens, and fresh fish from the nearby Chilean fjords.
-The menu includes such dishes as Chilean lamb with Morels Risotto, yellow hot pepper chicken sauce over gnocchi, teriyaki steak saute, meat and cheese filled peppers and a wide variety of quiches and fish.
+The menu includes such dishes as Chilean lamb with Morels Risotto, yellow hot pepper chicken sauce over gnocchi, teriyaki steak saute, meat and cheese-filled peppers, and a wide variety of quiches and fish.
 Cinco Rios also works with a number of boutique wineries that provide the best Chilean Cabernet, Merlot, Cabernet Sauvignon, Pinot Noir, Petit Berdot, Sauvignon Blanc, Chardonnay, and Tempranillo.

 Typical Length of Stay